-As part of our work, we performed procedures to obtain an understanding of the company's processes for preparing its annual report in XHTML format.
-We evaluated the completeness and accuracy of the iXBRL tagging and assessed management's use of judgement.
-Our work comprised reconciliation of the iXBRL tagged data with the audited financial statements in human-readable format.
+As part of our work, we perform procedures to obtain an understanding of the company's processes for preparing the financial statements in accordance with the ESEF Regulation.
+We test whether the financial statements are presented in XHTML-format.
+We evaluate the completeness and accuracy of the iXBRL tagging of the consolidated financial statements and assess management's use of judgement.
+Our procedures include reconciliation of the iXBRL tagged data with the audited financial statements in human-readable format.
 We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Trondheim, 20 April 2022 ERNST & YOUNG AS
+Trondheim, 19 April 2023 ERNST & YOUNG AS